bufbuild/docs.buf.build/docs/bsr/studio.md

 ## Features

-- You can interact with all Protobuf definitions in public and private BSR modules you have access to.
+- You can use Protobuf definitions hosted on the BSR to compose and send requests to any API.
-- You can inspect and edit your request in JSON.
+- You can create and edit your request in JSON.
 The editor provides autocomplete based on the Protobuf definition selected.
 - You can set headers for your request and view headers for your responses.
 - You can also configure cookies on your requests.
+- When using Studio to directly call an API server that uses cookies for authentication, you can configure that server to share cookies with Studio and instruct Studio to send authenticated API requests with those cookies.
 - You can share the target URL, request body, and headers in a URL.

 ## Usage